TABLE OF CONTENTS

 While cleaning businesses do have exposure to recessionary pressures, certain cleaning business models are well-suited to endure economic contraction.
 For example, cleaning businesses servicing commercial clients operating in recession-proof industries experience reduced exposure to a recession.
 However, cleaning businesses servicing a base needing to cut costs during a recession may suffer when the economy experiences a contraction.

 Final Thoughts on Recession & Pandemic Proof Businesses

 Keep in mind each recession brings with it different economic conditions, meaning it’s difficult to predict how the next recession will impact specific industries.
 However, most “recession-proof” businesses do not experience much fluctuation in consumer demand or operate with low overhead costs.
 By understanding the commonalities across recession-proof business models, you can incorporate such practices into your existing business or ensure these elements are built into your new business venture.

 For people looking to start a new business or business owners unsure of how to lower overhead costs in preparation for a recession, consider consulting with a merchant services provider that can help you get the lowest credit card processing rates.
 A merchant services provider can not only help you prepare for a recession, but also survive a recession.
-During a recession, an experienced merchant services provider can be your best defense against an unpredictable economy!
+During a recession, PaymentCloud can help you defend against an unpredictable economy!